-The mission of the Library is to support the mission of the University by enabling excellence in teaching and learning through the provision of robust access to information resources, the integration of information literacy throughout the curriculum, and the provision of physical and virtual spaces for free intellectual curiosity, learning, collaboration, and knowledge sharing and creation.
+The mission of the Harrisburg University Library is to support the mission of the University by enabling excellence in teaching and learning by providing robust access to information resources, integrating information literacy skills throughout the curriculum, and providing physical and virtual spaces for free intellectual curiosity, learning, collaboration, and knowledge sharing and creation.
 Library services include:

-- collaboration between the librarians and faculty to integrate information literacy skill development and use of information resources into the curriculum; - access to a wide range of information sources selected to enhance course-based and independent learning, such as - o online databases of articles from newspapers, magazines, and scholarly journals; - o streaming multimedia such as documentaries and video learning courses; - o electronic books; and - o a self-service library located in the Learning Commons offering physical-format books, games, and periodicals; - research guidance for students by phone, e-mail, or in person; - partnerships with other libraries to provide access to their information sources, free of charge to our students and faculty; and - group study rooms which may be reserved in advance through a librarian.
+- collaboration between librarians and faculty to integrate information literacy skill development and use of information resources into the curriculum; - access to a wide range of information sources selected to enhance course-based and independent learning, such as - o online databases of articles from newspapers, magazines, and scholarly journals; - o streaming multimedia such as documentaries and video learning courses; - o electronic books; and - a self-service library located in the Learning Commons offering physical-format books, games, and periodicals;

+- research guidance for students by phone, e-mail, chat, or in-person consultation; - partnerships with other libraries to provide access to their information sources, free of charge to our students and faculty; and - group study rooms which may be reserved in advance through a librarian.